 Ever notice strange bruises appearing for no obvious reason?

+You’re not alone.
+Unexplained bruises can make you feel like you’re going insane; you’ll run through dozens of possibilities, but you won’t be able to figure out where you picked up the injury.
+Did I hit my leg against something on the way to work?
+Am I literally punching myself in the arm while I sleep?
 The real question, of course, is why this doesn’t seem to happen as much to men.
 Women pick up bruises much more easily, according to dermatologist Jeffrey Benabio, MD, FAAD.
 Most of these bruises occur on the legs and buttocks.

 There are a few reasons for the strange discrepancy.